 “The mind is not a vessel to be filled, but a fire to be kindled.” – Plutarch

-Something that I heard someone say recently is you are not married to your role model so do not feel bad if it changes, and it got me thinking about the differences between a mentor and a role model.
+Something I heard someone say recently is you’re not married to your role model so don’t feel bad if it changes.
+This got me thinking about the differences between a mentor and a role model.

 A mentor can be someone that isn’t necessarily similar to you at all.
-You can be in marketing they can be in microservices, but they started a company and you are about to start one, and you need some help.
+You can be in marketing they can be in microservices.
+But they started a company and you’re about to start one, and you need some help.

 They could know nothing about marketing, but they know everything about starting a business.
 You know about marketing, you do not need help with marketing.
 You have no clue how to start a business though.

-All too often when picking or trying to find a mentor we try to find someone doing exactly what we want to do, and although this isn’t bad I feel like this is a better place for a role model to be than a mentor.
+When picking or trying to find a mentor we try to find someone doing exactly what we want to do.
+Although, this isn’t bad this is a better place for a role model to be than a mentor.

 A role model is someone doing something, going somewhere, whatever it may be for you, but you want to be in their place.
 You want to take charge and make the decisions, have the fancy office, or the nice title.